solrudev/Ackpine/docs/building.md

 ## Documentation website

-To serve documentation website on localhost, execute this command (requires Python 3 and Material for MkDocs to be installed):
+To serve documentation website on localhost, execute this command (requires Python 3 and Zensical to be installed):
 ```
-mkdocs serve
+zensical serve
 ```

 ## Sample apps